Patil-Onkar/Capstone-Project-2/README.md

 ### Access
 You can directly download the data file from the repo https://archive.ics.uci.edu/ml/datasets/Tic-Tac-Toe+Endgame.
 Its opensource, we don't require any access/authentication procedure.
 Alternatively I have downloaded the data and added column names, that you can find it in this repo.

+Steps to access the dataset: This repo contains 'train.csv' file, upload this to azure ML studio.
+You can also download it from above repo.
+From there the data is uploaded to azure datastore and converted to tabular form.
+After registering the dataset onto the datastore, it can be used in profile to train the job.

 ## Automated ML
 Azure AutoML feature automates all the Machine learning steps and suggests the suitable model for deployment.
 Following is the schematics for the same.